Transit, Housing and Children Top Supervisor's List

 "The central atrium connects public programs in the glass portion of the building to private programs in the terra cotta portion, and provides a gateway to the rest of the campus," Gensler architect Marissa Yee wrote in a project overview.

-Three pieces of the college's surprisingly robust art collection will be placed in and around the new building.
+Three major pieces of the college's surprisingly robust art collection along with a gallery will be placed in and around the new building.

 Sentinels, 1973 bronze sculpture by Aristides Demetrios, that had been in front of Conlan Hall for decades will stand in the gateway staircase at Ocean Avenue and Frida Kahlo Way.
 The San Francisco Arts Commission approved the relocation in March.